Code-Institute-Submissions/Lomasney-Motors/README.md

 - Hamburger menu closing after link has been selected.
 The hamburger menu on mobile and tablet devices should automatically close once the link chosen has been selected.
+The first test I discovered an issue where the hamburger menu was opening but not closing once link was seclected.
-After using the code snippet found to solve this problem on StackOverflow, the test result showed that once a menu link has been selected the hamburger menu will close automatically on selection.
+After using the code snippet found to solve this problem on [StackOverflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked), by Orel Eliyahu.
+I ran the test again after using the code snippet and  the test result showed that once a menu link has been selected the hamburger menu will close automatically on selection.

 **Homepage**
+- _Hero Image Responsiveness_
+The hero image and jumbotron should be responsive and scale down to fit all devices.
+I ran a test for this using DevTools on Google Chrome to show how the site looks on different devices and also expanding and reducing screen size to make sure the image fits the full width of the screen on all devices.
+The image and jumbotron are responsive on all devices.

 - Request a Quote: Call to action
 Check to see if the call to action button 'Request a Quote' links to the contact secton when clicked.
 The button takes the user directly to the contact section as intended, this test was a success.

 **About Section**
+- _Responsiveness of image_
+The about image should be responsive and appear on right hand side of about text in larger screens and appear underneathabout text in both tablet and mobile devices.
+This test was successful and the image is responsive.

 **Meet the Team Section**
+- _Card Responsiveness_
+In this section the cards should align side by side in larger screens and tablet devices and on mobiledevices should align one after the other in a block element format.
+This test was succesful and the card are responsive and align as expected.

 **Services Section**
+- _Image Responsiveness_
+The services section should have 3 columns with the images aligned side by side in larger screens and tablet devices and on mobile devices should align in 1 column block elements displayed one after the other.
+This test was successful and images responded as desired.

 **Testimonials Section**
+- _Modal Dialog Box: 'Leave a Review'_
+The button in the testimonials section 'Leave a Review' should open a modal dialog box for the user once clicked to allow the user to fill in a review form to submit.
+The button does as intended and no issues were found.

+- _Radio Button Functionality on modal dialog box_
+Tested the radio buttons to make sure only one option could be selected, no issues were found, buttons worked as expected.

 **Contact Section**
-- Contact Form Validity - required fields
+- _Contact Form Validity - required fields_
 If you try to submit the form with only one of the fields complete and an error will occur and prompt you to populate all the other required fields before I can submit the form.
 The form cannot be submitted without the required fields populated.

-- Contact Form Email Validity - email valid
+- _Contact Form Email Validity - email valid_
 If you try to input a name into the email field instead of an email address.
 An error will occur and state this is not a valid email address.

+- _Background Image Cover_
+I had chosen to insert a background image for the contact section that should cover the entire section, however once I tested the background image once content had been added and discovered an issue, it was only covering half of the container.
+I did some research and found a CSS code snippet on [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and in doing so was able to solve the issue by adjusting the width and height.
+I ran the test again and the background image now covers the full contact section.

 **Footer**
-- Footer links - Directions & Facebook
+- _Footer links - Directions & Facebook_
 All links should open in a new tab as the have the attribute target="_blank" All links were tested and do open in a new tab anytime they are clicked.